How to Fight an IEP Service Denial Without an Attorney in North Carolina

 Can I request an Independent Educational Evaluation if the school's evaluation was inadequate?

 Yes.
-Under 34 CFR § 300.502 and NC 1500-2.4, parents have the right to request an IEE at public expense if they disagree with the school's evaluation.
-The district must either fund the IEE or file for due process to defend the adequacy of their own evaluation — they cannot simply refuse.
-The advocacy playbook includes an IEE request letter template with the specific NC policy citations.
+Under 34 CFR § 300.502 and NC 1500 policy, parents have the right to request an IEE at public expense if they disagree with the school's evaluation.
+The district must either fund the IEE or file for due process without unnecessary delay to defend the adequacy of its own evaluation — it cannot simply refuse.
+The advocacy playbook includes an IEE request letter template identifying the relevant provisions.

 What if the school says they can't provide services because of staffing shortages?

 Staffing shortages do not relieve the district of its legal obligation to implement the IEP as written.
-Under IDEA and NC 1500-2.9, the district must find alternative means to deliver services — contracting with outside providers, using telepractice, hiring substitutes, or otherwise ensuring the IEP is implemented.
-When services aren't delivered, your child is owed compensatory education.
+Under IDEA and NC 1500 policies, the district must find alternative means to deliver services — contracting with outside providers, using telepractice, hiring substitutes, or otherwise ensuring the IEP is implemented.
+When services aren't delivered, your child may receive compensatory education as a possible remedy.
 Document the missed service minutes by week and send a compensatory education request citing the specific IEP service requirement and the dates services were not provided.

 Get Your Free North Carolina Dispute Letter Starter Kit